 8. Within one month of the date of this permission, a site management plan shall be submitted to the Borough Council.
-This shall include reasonable avoidance measures (RAMs) to avoid impacting on wildlife.
+No events shall take place until such time that a site management plan has been approved in writing by the Borough Council This shall include reasonable avoidance measures (RAMs) to avoid impacting on wildlife.
 This should consider ensuring the grass on the development site remains short at all times, including when the tipis are removed (to prevent wildlife making use of the grassland) and for a visual check to be carried out each time the tipis and any ancillary structures are to be erected.
 Permanent fencing of more sensitive sites (e.g. adjacent woodland) to prevent unauthorised access should be included.
 The plan should also set out habitat improvements that will be made to provide a biodiversity net gain.
 Thereafter, the approved management plan shall be implemented for the life of the development.